effector/effector/src/content/docs/en/api/effector-react/useStore.md

 title: useStore
 ---

-React hook, which subscribes to [store](/en/api/effector/Store) and returns its current value, so when store is updated, the component will update automatically.
+React hook, which subscribes to a [store](/en/api/effector/Store) and returns its current value, so when the store is updated, the component will update automatically.

 ## Formulae {#useStore-formulae}